bamatosi/movie-reviews-classifier/README.md

 # Movie Reviews Classifier
-This project uses Apache Spark's Naive Bayes implementation to classify movie reviews.
+This is a showcase OS project utilising Apache Spark to classify movie reviews.
+The ultimate goal is figure out (in the real time) what is the reception of the particular movie among people using Twitter.

 ## Training set
 Training set can be aquired from freely available web pages and contains a set of movie reviews along with review rating (stars).